yblpoi/Jiangxi_Hydrological-station_data-records/README.md

-# Jiangxi Hydrological Station Data Records
+# Jiangxi Xinzi Hydrological Station Data Records

-Every time this script runs, it records the data from the Jiangxi Hydrological Station into an excel spreadsheet.
+Every time this script runs, it records the data from the Jiangxi Xingzi Hydrological Station into an excel spreadsheet.

 ## How to use